 What does it Explain?

-It explains the amount spent on setting up the project or manufacturing facility and displayed as long-term assets in the balance sheet.
+It explains the amount spent on setting up the project or manufacturing facility and is displayed as long-term assets on the balance sheet.
 Long-term assets are usually physical, fixed, and non-consumable assets like property, equipment, or infrastructure.
 They have a useful life of more than one accounting period.